talent-consulting/talent-consulting.github.io/docs/standards/development.md

 The standards and practices below are for the benefit of the team and its combined outcome as a whole.
 They show that the developer is thinking of and working for the team outcome not just in solving the immediate programming problem.

-It shows that the problem has been solved well, in a way that does not disrupt other developers or testers, is of acceptable quality, is mainatainable, is testable, is tested, is ready for others to spend time on, and is fit for purpose.
+It shows that the problem has been;
+* solved well
+* in a way that does not disrupt other team members
+* is of acceptable quality
+* is maintainable
+* is testable
+* is tested
+* is ready for others to spend time on
+* is fit for purpose
+* has been tracked and managed

 # Development standards

-The following standards are a condensation of many years of experience in software development gained in small medium and large development teams.
+The following standards are a summary of many years of experience in software development gained in small medium and large development teams by other developers.

 Development, in any language or framework combination, will be working on feature, bug or issue or task `ticket's`, usually recorded with Gherkin like statements in an `issue management system` such as `Jira`.